What are Lanes in React source code?

 }

-Aha, notice it is requestUpdateLane()? which is mentioned at the beginning.
+Aha, notice it is requestUpdateLane()?
 It is a bit hard to understand what is going on in above function, but it is clear that current rendering lanes somewhat affect the lanes scheduled while rendering.

 js